Lower Back Pain

 Physiotherapy / Chiropractic / Occupational Therapy

 Consulting with a chiropractor, physiotherapist or occupational therapist may also be required.
-This treatment will be recommended as part of your treatment program, depending on each individual’s situation.
+This care management will be recommended as part of your care management program, depending on each individual’s situation.

 Stretching / Strengthening Exercises

-These are often prescribed as part of your treatment program.
+These are often prescribed as part of your care management program.

 Your footwear is reviewed to ensure there is no aggravation of your symptoms.